bcgov/aries-oca-bundles/README.md

 On receipt of an AnonCreds Credential Definition ID, the Aries agent **SHOULD** do the following, using the Issuer's DID as the \<DID> and the given CredDefId as the \Id:

+* Look for the file `<URL>/<issuer DID>/<Id>/OCABundle.json`.
+* If found, use it as the OCA Bundle for the verifiable credential -- processing complete.
 * Look for the file `<URL>/<DID>/<Id>/REDIRECT.md`
 * If found, extract the \<DID> and \<Id> from the file (as described in the [Redirect File](#redirect-file) section) and continue to the next step using the new extracted data elements.
 If not found, continue with \<CredDefId> as \<Id> in the next step.
-* Look for the file `<URL>/<issuer DID>/<Id>/OCABundle.json`.
-* If found, use it as the OCA Bundle for the verifiable credential.

-If no OCA Bundle is found, the agent **SHOULD** repeat the process with the Schema Publisher's DID as the \<DID> and the SchemaId as the \Id.
+If no OCA Bundle or REDIRECT.md file is found, the agent **SHOULD** repeat the process with the Schema Publisher's DID as the \<DID> and the SchemaId as the \<Id>.

-If no OCA Bundle is found,the agent continues without an OCA Bundle.
+If there is still no OCA Bundle found, the agent continues without an OCA Bundle.

 ### Processing Notes